labyrinthcyber/constellation-threat-intel-tools/README.md

 # Constellation Threat Intel Tools

-The Threat Intel plugins build upon the functionality of Constellation (https://github.com/constellation-app/constellation), a graph-focused analytical application, to enable threat intel analysts to efficiently and effectively enrich and pivot on data during their investigations.
+The Threat Intel plugins build upon the functionality of [Constellation](https://github.com/constellation-app/constellation), a graph-focused analytical application, to enable threat intel analysts to efficiently and effectively enrich and pivot on data during their investigations.

 ## Plugins